 Following the launch of this report, the Libel Reform Campaign was launched with Sense About Science.
-This campaign has secured the support of over 60,000 people and 60 prominent NGOs, Royal Colleges, and associations.
-All three of the main political parties made manifesto committments to reform the law, ahead of the UK General Election.
+The campaign secured the support of over 60,000 people and 60 prominent NGOs, Royal Colleges, and associations.
+All three of the main political parties made manifesto committments to reform the law, ahead of the 2010 General Election.